LSU Bans Hoverboards Due to Safety Concerns

 Hoverboards, also known as glideboards, hands-free Segways, electric scooters or rideables, started to become popular among young people a few years ago.
 There are numerous manufacturers and models, with prices ranging from under $300 to over $1,000.

 A recent hoverboard fire in Van Nuys, California caused a home to be engulfed in flames.
 Other hoverboard fires have taken place in Florida, Louisiana and Alabama.
 An Australian family’s home burned to the ground this week after a hoverboard caught fire when charging for only ten minutes.

 Hoverboards are banned from many airlines.
 Amazon also stopped selling them until safety standards were enacted.
 California has created special rules regarding hoverboards and road use.

 Since batteries can ignite while hoverboards are charged and result in dangerous metal fires, the U.S. Consumer Product Safety Commission (CPSC) has issued warnings about the absence of safety regulations.
 Many consumers continue to purchase them without knowledge of potential dangers.

-If you have been injured by a hoverboard or another defective product, contact the law offices of Simien & Simien today for a free consultation.
+If you have been injured by a hoverboard or another defective product, contact the Baton Rouge personal injury lawyers from the law offices of Simien & Simien today for a free consultation.
 We can help you recover compensation.